Doing kettlebell ab exercises is one of the best ways to get a strong, functional, and shredded core.

 For beginners, I would suggest performing sets of 10-15 reps per side without any weight at all.

-Even without weight, nearly everyone can experience significant improvements in how their body functions from becoming better at this exercise!
+Even without weight, nearly everyone can experience significant improvements in their core muscles from becoming better at the dead bug exercise!

 Check out this video of me performing the kettlebell dead bug exercise: